 International peace and security

-States Parties reaffirm their existing obligations under international law to promote the establishment, maintenance and strengthening of international peace and security in consonance with the principles and obligations contained in the Charter of the United Nations, including the peaceful settlement of disputes.
+States Parties reaffirm their existing obligations under international law to maintain international peace and security in consonance with the principles and obligations contained in the Charter of the United Nations, including the peaceful settlement of disputes.

-To that end, in accordance with international law, States Parties undertake to pursue collective measures with the objective of achieving general and complete disarmament under strict and effective international control so that the world’s human, ecological, economic and technological resources can be used for the full realization of the right to development for all.
+.

 States Parties undertake to promote peace and inclusive societies within their territories for the full realization of the right to development for all.